A good 2.1 Honours undergraduate degree in History or a related discipline.

 Months of entry

-The MLitt in Environmental History is an interdisciplinary taught postgraduate programme run jointly by the Institute for Environmental History and the Department of Modern History.
+The MLitt in Environmental History is an interdisciplinary postgraduate programme run jointly by the Institute for Environmental History and the Department of Modern History.

 Environmental History examines human interaction with the natural world through time, and students will have the opportunity to engage with this intellectually urgent field.